Twigg021/tModLoaderEz/README.md

 Download
 Install
-Set bash or whatever to use tModLoaderEz as a command that starts main.js
+Set bash or whatever to use tModLoaderEz as a command that starts main.js (Ask User)
 tModLoaderEz >> node main.js